anyatarascina/pyRVtest/docs/index.rst

-.. pyRVtest documentation master file, created by sphinx-quickstart on Mon Jan  2 11:43:00 2023.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyRVtest's documentation!
+pyRVtest
 ====================================

+The documentation can be navigated with the sidebar, the links below, or the index.

 .. toctree::
    :maxdepth: 2